 Kudos my gay brothers!
 I see more and more of you taking responsibility for your health.
 Gay men everywhere are taking Truvada as part of the PrEP program.
 As many of you know, it’s not about just taking a pill every day to decrease your risk of contracting HIV.
-It’s about getting screened for gonorrhea, chlamydia, syphilis and herpes.
+It involves getting screened for gonorrhea, chlamydia, syphilis, and herpes.
 It’s about getting vaccinated against HPV if you are under 26.
-It’s about making healthy decisions and waiting for Mr Right, not necessarily Mr Right Now.
+It’s making healthy decisions and waiting for Mr. Right, not necessarily Mr. Right Now.
 Can I get an Amen!

 But hey, we all make mistakes right?
 So what do you do when you realize on Sunday morning that you made a bad decision on Saturday night.
 First, don’t beat yourself up.
-Don’t wallow in guilt, shame and fear.
+Don’t wallow in guilt, shame, and fear.
 Don’t isolate yourself.
 Talk to you friends.
 You are not alone.
 Next, make a decision to take responsibility for your health.
 Go get screened for sexually transmitted infections.
 Then go get screened again and again.
 The most current, 4th generation HIV, screening tests give accurate results for up until about 2-4 weeks prior to the date of the test.
 So, in other words, the test may not be accurate if you had unprotected sex in the last two to four weeks.
-Next, make a commitment to stay in control.
+Next, make a commitment to yourself not to make the same mistake again.
 We all know how difficult it is to make good decisions when under the influence of alcohol or drugs.
 Finally, if you are not on the PrEP program, make an appointment with your medical provider to see if it’s right for you.

 Remember like PrEP, PEP is a commitment.
 It is a series of appointments over an extended period of time with associated labs to screen for sexually transmitted infections and treat those you may have contracted.
 More than that, it’s a commitment to yourself and to your community to be the best, most healthy version of yourself.
 So, is it scary to make an appointment to get a test that could change your life?
 Absolutely!
 But knowledge puts you in control.
 It’s your health, your life, your community.
 So, let’s own it!